• Skip to content

 Where does the information come from?

 A wide range of sources are used to update the information within the JSNA.
-These include information from national sources such as from the Office for National Improvement & Disparities (previously Public Health England) and their public health data on Fingertips, the Office for National Statistics, Police Data, and a range of data on government websites.
-Local data is also used in the production of the JSNA and these include service data and other information from colleagues from Hull City Council and information from Hull’s Health and Wellbeing Surveys which have been conducted by the Public Health Intelligence team over a number of years.
+These include information from national sources such as from the Office for Health Improvement & Disparities (previously Public Health England) and their public health data on Fingertips, the Office for National Statistics, the 2021 Census, Official Census and Labour Market Statistics (from nomis), Police Data, and a range of data on government websites.
+Local data is also used in the production of the JSNA and these include service data and other information from colleagues from Hull City Council and information from Hull’s Health and Wellbeing Surveys which have been conducted by the Public Health Intelligence team over a number of years among adults and secondary school pupils.

 Hull’s JSNA

 Hull’s JSNA is entirely online with information exclusively on this website.
-Each topic area is on a separate website page, but there is a summary document which provides an overview – JSNA Key Points.
+Each topic area is on a separate website page, but there is a summary document which provides an overview of the health and wellbeing needs of Hull’s population – Key Facts for Hull under Home.

 Where do I find the information I want?